 With TextSanity’s text message marketing app, you can create an unlimited number of campaigns.
-When someone texts the keyword you choose for a specific campaign to the 10-digit phone number that comes with your account, your campaign automatically engages them with whatever message flow you set-up.
+When someone texts the keyword you choose for a specific campaign to the 10-digit phone number that comes with your account, your campaign automatically engages them with the message flow you set-up.

 How to set up a